-This classic, chocolate peanut butter no bake cookies recipe has been a family favorite that we have been making for over 25 years!
+This classic, chocolate peanut butter No Bake Cookies recipe has been a family favorite that I have been making for over 25 years!

 It is always one of the first cookies to disappear at any holiday gathering.
 So quick in fact, that I always have to make extra to store in our own cookie jar just to be sure to have a few.